Intrinsic Riemannian Functional Data Analysis for Sparse Longitudinal Observations

-In light of the major advantage of the intrinsic perspective, it is desirable to model and estimate the covariance structure for sparsely observed Riemannian functional data without reference to an ambient space, which turns out be rather challenging.
-For sparse functional data, a common strategy that is well established in the Euclidean setting is to smooth the discrete and noisy raw covariance function \citep{Yao2005a,Li2010,Zhang2016}.
+The above issue is especially pronounced for sparsely observed Riemannian functional data.
+A common strategy well established in the Euclidean setting for sparse functional data is to smooth the discrete and noisy raw covariance function \citep{Yao2005a,Cai2010,Li2010,Zhang2016}.
 However, there are fundamental difficulties in extending this {seemingly simple} strategy to the manifold setting.
 First, as previously mentioned, the covariance function involves tangent vectors from different tangent spaces, so that an appropriate definition of covariance between two incomparable random tangent vectors is in order.
-A possible way is to fix an orthonormal basis for each tangent space and represent the random tangent vectors by their coefficients with respect to the corresponding bases; see Figure \ref{fig:cov-illustration}.
-The bases are collectively referred to as an orthonormal frame.
-Then the covariance of two random tangent vectors can be defined as the covariance matrix of their coefficients that are real-valued vectors and thus comparable.
-The resulting covariance function is indeed the covariance function of the coefficients of the transformed Riemannian random process with respect to the frame, and can be estimated via smoothing the coefficients of the raw covariance functions with respect to the same frame.
-However, the estimate obtained by this approach is not invariant to the frame, i.e., different frames result in distinct estimates that can not be linked via an affine transformation, because most smoothing methods are not invariant to the frame; see Remark \ref{rem:attempt:2} for further discussion.
 Second, for the smoothing strategy to work, the underlying covariance function shall possess certain regularity of smoothness, such as continuity or differentiability.
-Without reference to an ambient space or a frame, it is rather challenging to define and quantify such regularity.
-This problem is unique to sparsely observed data; when data are fully observed or sufficiently dense so that each trajectory can be individually recovered, the sample covariance operator serves as an estimate for the covariance structure \citep{Lin2019}, which requires no smoothing.
+However, it is challenging to define and quantify such regularity for covariance of Riemannian functional data.
+This problem is unique to sparsely observed data; when data are fully observed or sufficiently dense so that each trajectory can be individually recovered, the sample covariance operator serves as an estimate for the covariance structure \citep{Lin2019}, which does not require smoothing.